passthejoe/acoustic-steel-strings/README.md

 It's was the $200 model that Guitar Center sells (or sold), the FG-403S.
 I bought it because I wanted a guitar I could throw in my trunk and not worry about.
 Although it is VERY solidly built and extremely well-finished (except for some excess glue on the bracing inside the box), I can't bring myself to treat it badly.

 So the Yamaha is an "indoor" guitar that doesn't live in a car trunk.
 Since I've had the guitar, I also bought a smaller car with a hatchback and no "real" trunk anyway.
-Plus it's COVID quarantine, so I'm going to work or anything like that.
+Plus it's COVID quarantine, so I'm not going to work or anything like that.

 The guitar shipped with whatever strings Yamaha puts on at the factory, which seemed to be phosphor bronze starting about .012 gauge for the high E.